Automated Lead Scoring: Let AI Rank Your Hottest Prospects

 A practical scoring framework you can use today

 You don't need fancy AI software to start scoring leads.
-Here's a simple framework that any Malaysian SME can implement.
+Here's a simple framework that any SME can implement.

 Build Your Lead Scoring System in 5 Steps

 Don't try to score on 20 variables from day one.
 Start with 3-5 signals that you can actually track.
-For most Malaysian SMEs using WhatsApp, that's: (1) did they ask about pricing, (2) how fast did they reply, (3) how many questions did they ask.
+For most businesses using WhatsApp, that's: (1) did they ask about pricing, (2) how fast did they reply, (3) how many questions did they ask.
 That alone will outperform gut-based prioritisation.

 How AI makes scoring smarter over time